nocomplexity/SecurityArchitecture/introduction.md

 Good cyber security solutions are open solutions.
 Transparency builds trust.
 Simple solutions that can easily be understand and studied are more transparent than complex proprietary  solutions.

-Our mission with this open security reference architecture is to create the best place on internet to find free and open resources that continuously helps you solving your cyber security challenges.
+Our mission with this open security reference architecture is to create the best playbook on internet that continuously helps you solving your cyber security challenges.

 We believe this is best done together.
 ```{tip} Just use the buttons on top of every page.
 Create an edit suggestion or create an issue.